By Jimin Lee on Jul 21, 2014 9:30:00 AM

 QR Code: Quick Response Barcode

 QR Code is a machine-readable code consisting of an array of black and white squares, typically used for storing URLs or other information for reading by the camera on a smartphone in order to bridge offline and online marketing.The information encoded by QR codes can include text, a URL, or other data.
-You can easily generate a QR code using a site like Kaywa QR Code and ToolsISeek QR code generator or you can use the Open Source code to generate codes for you if you have a smart developer on hand.
+You can easily generate a QR code using a site like Canva's QR Code Generator or Kaywa QR Code or ToolsISeek QR code generator or you can use the Open Source code to generate codes for you if you have a smart developer on hand.
 Google has a tool as well.

 RSS: Rich Site Summary